wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 |  Ortega et al. [2] | MT| 22.9|
 | Chen and Fazio [3] | MT | 23.7 |

 We find that the LLM's out-of-the-box performance is quite poor, obtaining only 8.9 BLEU (out of 100 total).
-Using ICL, however, significanlty improves the results to 17.4, almost performing as well as Google Translate (a multilingual MT model).
+Using ICL, however, significantly improves the results to 17.4, almost performing as well as Google Translate (a multilingual MT model).
 However, neither result outperforms dedicated bilingual MT models [2,3] trained on in-domain data.
 That being said, the LLM's performance on Quechua-Spanish is already very impressive, and further improvements can likely be obtained with better ICL strategies.

 ## Conclusion

-In conclusion, the authors showed that LLMs can be strong translators, but they only outperform convential translation systems for specific settings/languages.
+In conclusion, the authors showed that LLMs can be strong translators, but they only outperform conventional translation systems for specific settings/languages.
 We discussed how in-context learning can be used to enhance the performance of LLMs on translation in a resource-efficient manner, showing different cases where it can be useful.
 We also talked about how in-context learning can require significant amounts of tuning, finding that different templates can significantly alter performance.
-Finally, we extended the authors' study on how in-context learning can be used to improve results by translating our down data, performing a case studies with the high resource English-to-French and low-resource Quechua-to-Spanish.
+Finally, we extended the authors' study on how in-context learning can be used to improve results by translating our down data, performing case studies with the high resource English-to-French and low-resource Quechua-to-Spanish.
 Our results indicate that there was little difference in the high-resource pair, since the model's outputs were already very high quality.
 However, in-context learning led to significant gains for the low-resource pair, increasing the BLEU score from 8.9 to 17.4.

 ## References